aaort/todos/README.md

 ## Overview

-This is my learning and first Flutter project and i'm still working on it.
+This is my first Flutter project, and I am still working on it as a learning experience.

 ## Getting Started